johnfairh/site/ruby_swiftpm.md

 Case (2) is almost certainly symlinks from a case (3) install but regular users will not know that place.

-Because none of these installation methods install a `pkg-config` file (I do need to verify on a sensible Linux) and because native Ruby splits its include files over two directories, the **only** 'just works' option is using the macOS system default Ruby with the single-directory Xcode headers.
+Linux package install seems to actually both provide and install a `pkg-config` file.
+Nothing else does.
+Because native Ruby splits its include files over two directories, the **only** 'just works' options are:
+1. Use the macOS system default Ruby with the single-directory Xcode headers;
+2. Use the non-managed Linux ruby of some specific version that has a pkgconfig.

 All other configs + platforms will need at minimum `-Xcc -I` passed to deal with the `ruby/config.h` directory.